 Note - Examples may include but are not limited to:

 a. where a dwelling house(22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house(22) use.
+No example provided.

 Access easements